-About 9 in 10 VA homebuyers purchase with no money down.
+About 8 in 10 VA homebuyers purchase with no money down.
 Despite that flexibility, these loans have had the lowest foreclosure rate of any loan product for nearly all of the last five years.
-VA lenders are generally looking for at least a 620 credit score, which is well below what you'd typically need for conventional financing (and that's going to come with a down payment of at least 5 percent).
+VA lenders are generally looking for at least a 620 credit score, which is well below what you'd typically need for conventional financing (and that's typically going to come with a down payment of at least 5 percent).

 Best of all, even in these tough economic times when traditional financing has become difficult to secure, VA mortgages are still making homeownership a reality for the men and women to whom America owes so much.

 If you’re ready to move forward with the VA home loan or refinance process getting started is easy.
-Check out your VA Loan eligibility here or speak with an experienced Veterans United loan specialist at 855-524-7279.
+Check out your VA Loan eligibility here or speak with an experienced Veterans United loan specialist at 855-870-8845.